yetanalytics/project-persephone/doc/cli.md

 | `-n, --compile-nfa`    | If set, compiles the Patterns into a non-deterministic finite automaton (NFA) instead of a deterministic one, allowing for more detailed error traces at the cost of decreased performance.
 | `-h, --help`           | Display the help menu.

-## Examples: `persephone validate`
+## Examples for `persephone validate`

-In the examples in this and the next section, assume that the `test-resources/sample_profiles` and `test-resources/sample_statements` directories were copied into `target/bundle`, i.e. the location where we run our `persephone` command.
+In the examples in this and the next section, assume that the `test-resources/sample_profiles` and `test-resources/sample_statements` directories were copied into `target/bundle`, i.e. the location where we run `./bin/persephone`.

 For our first example, we can validate the `calibration_1.json` Statement against the Statement Templates in the `calibration.jsonld` Profile:
 ```